Equideum/hackathons/README.md

 Proposals Submitted: https://forum.collab19.live/c/funding-proposals/6

 ## Plan for moving the project forward after the event
+We will continue fostering the growth of this DAO, and allow others to use a similar system in their own communities and initiatives.

+Immediate next steps include:
+  * Continue community development and onboarding
+  * Create a voting schedule to agree upon
+  * Drive engagement via UX improvements

-This project will continue moving forward.
-In the short time since launch we've managed to raise thousands of DAI from the previous Gitcoin CLR and already have the opportunity to fund initiatives across three different continents.
-We will continue fostering the growth of this DAO, and allow others to use a similar system in their own community.
+In the short time since launch we've managed to raise thousands of DAI and will fund initiatives across three different continents beginning this week.
+Small steps forward toward a more decentralized governance!